Way of the Future

 Way of the Future (WOTF) is the first known religious organization dedicated to the worship of artificial intelligence (AI).
 It was founded in 2017 by American engineer Anthony Levandowski.

 History

-Anthony Levandowskii founded Way of the Future in 2017 in California.
+Anthony Levandowski founded Way of the Future in 2017 in California.
 Levandowski established WOTF as a non-profit religious corporation and the organization had tax-exempt status.
 He serves as the church leader and its unpaid CEO.
 The primary mission of WOTF was to "develop and promote the realization of a Godhead based on Artificial Intelligence."

 WOTF was closed by Levandowski in 2021.
 He donated all the funds of the church to the NAACP Legal Defense and Education Fund.
 The sum of the funds (~$170,000) had not changed since 2017.

 The church was reopened by Levandowski in 2023.
 He claimed that there are "a couple thousand people" who want to make a "spiritual connection" with AI through his church.